microzen/cse21_thegang/hw/assignment5.md

 **Inductive Hypothesis**: Assume after k iteration, every list in Q is sorted such that $Q = {[L_1],[L_2], \dots [L_n]}$

 **Inductive Step**: Prove at k+1 iteration, every list in Q is sorted.
 We known that the first list and second list are sorted list in Q after k iteration by IH.
-Therefore, at k+1 iteration, the first list and second list are merged correctly into a sorted list.
-Such that, every list in Q with out first list and secod list are sorted, the merged list are sorted.
-After enqueue the new merged into Q, every list in Q is sorted.
+Therefore, at k+1 iteration, $[L_1]$ and $[L_2]$ is dequeue, and other remained lists are sorted.
+Such that, the first list and second list will be merged correctly into a sorted list.
+After enqueue the new merged list into Q, every list in Q is sorted.

 Conclusion, All lists in Q is sorted at the end of k+1 iteration.